-Administrative expenses may be incurred to implement the Project or program Activity, up to a maximum of five percent of the grant amount.
+Administrative expenses may be incurred to implement the project or program activity, up to a maximum of 5 percent of the grant amount.

-Accordingly, the total allocation amount will be distributed equally to the above eligible activities, based on scores relative to all other applications.
+The total NOFA amount will be distributed equally to the two eligible activities, based on scores relative to all other applications.

-If there are insufficient eligible applications to utilize the allocation for one Activity, any unused funds will be used to fund any other eligible applications in the other Activity set forth in Section 401(a) of the Guidelines and this NOFA.
+If there are insufficient eligible applications to utilize the allocation for one activity, unused funds will be used to fund any other eligible applications in the other activity set forth in Guidelines Section 401(a) and this NOFA.

-D. Application Review and Project Selection
+D. Application review and project selection

-The application review process consists of two phases: 1) threshold and 2) rating and ranking.
+The application review process consists of two phases: 1) threshold; and 2) rating and ranking.